zeljkoobrenovic/grounded-architecture/_posts/2022-01-03-requirements.markdown

   * Tools and templates encouraged consistent use of data in design reviews, governance forums, and strategic planning.
   * Over time, this approach helped build a culture of data fluency among architects and their stakeholders.

-In summary, Grounded Architecture treats data not merely as a reporting layer but as a first-class citizen in the decision-making process.
-It’s not about collecting more data; it’s about asking better questions, connecting the dots, and creating clarity that leads to better, faster, and more confident decisions.
+Grounded Architecture treats data not as a reporting afterthought but as a core part of decision-making.
+The point is not to collect more data.
+It is to ask better questions, connect the right signals, and create enough clarity to make faster, better decisions.

 <br>